t404owo/t404owo-bot-discord/SELF-HOSTING.md

 ## T404owo's bot (with Aercaea command) Selfhosting
 So some of you guys want to selfhost my own bot, and some has already selfhosted the prievous version.
-During to Some Problems, I deleted the Arcaea Bot Project bcz it's Arcaea's ToS breaking.
 And bcz some guys love spoonfeeding instead of coding their own bot, I refuse to let the selfhost continue existing.

 There're some Rules before we start to selfhost my bot.